menderZJ/URLParam/README.MD

 #### URLParams.delete(keyName)
 Deletes the given search parameter, and its associated value, from the list of all search parameters. **Important:** in IE 8 less,please use `remove()` instead.
 #### URLParams.entries()
 Returns a JSON  of this object.
 #### URLParams.forEach(fn)
-	Allows iteration through all values contained in this object via a callback function.
+Walk all values contained in this object via a callback function.
 #### URLParams.get(keyName)
 Returns the first value associated with the given search parameter.
 #### URLParams.getAll(keyName)